theaminuldev/pageflash/README.md

 # PageFlash - Fast and Efficient Headless Browser WordPress Plugin
 [![License](https://img.shields.io/badge/license-GPL-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)

-### By using PageFlash, an active plugin, you'll experience a 50% increase in conversions and enjoy 4x faster page show. 🚀" - NewEgg
+### By using PageFlash, an active plugin, you'll experience a 50% increase in conversions and enjoy 4x faster page loading. ⚡️ Boost your website's speed, increase user engagement 💬, and supercharge your online presence 🚀. - NewEgg
 ## Overview

 **PageFlash** is a powerful headless browser WordPress plugin designed to provide you with a fast and efficient web browsing experience within your WordPress site.
 Say goodbye to page reloads and enjoy seamless navigation through web content with this plugin.
 Harness the speed and agility of PageFlash for your WordPress website.